 Arrows set general facts

-- Till the Arrows set, there was no other icon set that would include all Unicode arrow symbols – not to mention all unified in one design and available as s desktop font.
-At least I'm not aware of any.
+- Available as s desktop font – till the Arrows set, there was no other icon set/font that would include all Unicode arrow symbols; at least I'm not aware of any such icon set/font1.

 Creating Arrows set